PaddleFlow/paddle-operator/README.md

 ### Run demo paddlejob on volcano

 Volcano is a batch scheduling system based on kubernetes.
-Using it for task scheduling results in better performance.Volcano installation, you can refer to [this website](https://volcano.sh/en/docs/installation/).
+Using it for jobs scheduling results in better performance.Volcano installation, you can refer to [this website](https://volcano.sh/en/docs/installation/).

-Edit ctr-Volcano. yaml in the node.
+Edit `ctr-Volcano. yaml` in the node.

 ```
 apiVersion: batch.volcano.sh/v1alpha1